Skip to main content

 1. Anchor it to the store reality

-Name the store type, pace, and team size.
-A hiring manager wants to know you understand their floor, not a generic sales role.
+Mention the store type, pace, and team size.
+Hiring managers want to see that you understand their specific sales floor, not just a generic sales role.

 See Show an example